bzminer/bzminer2/README.md

 The share count is what to trust. `shares × difficulty ÷ seconds` is a rate the miner cannot flatter — compare it against the displayed hashrate, and if the two disagree for long, one of them is lying.

+Each benchmark job is held for ten minutes by default so that a memory-hard kernel is not thrown away mid-batch every time the job refreshes, which would make fixed-difficulty share accounting read low. `--benchmark-job-interval <ms>` changes that; set it to something short, say `4000`, if what you actually want to exercise is how the miner copes with jobs going stale.

 Both modes honour everything else: `--nvidia` to test one vendor, `--oc-*` to measure at a given power limit, `-o log` for a scrolling log instead of the table.